This post is also available in: Spanish

 Thomas Jefferson went so far as to take scissors and cut all the supernatural stories right out of his Bible, leaving only the moral teaching of Jesus.
 Others insisted on keeping their bible intact, but reading the miracle stories with a nod and a wink, just like they read Greek mythology.
 This movement, known as the Enlightenment, was just too sophisticated to take literally such primitive fantasy.

 To tell the truth, the Enlightenment raised a very good question.
 Why would the creator of nature violate natural laws?
 Perhaps because not everything we experience in this fallen world is so “natural” after all.
-Sunday’s first reading says plainly that death is really not “natural.”
+The first chapter of the book of Wisdom says plainly that death is really not “natural” (Wis.
+1:13).
 God designed human beings to live forever.
 It was by the envy of the devil that death came into the world, and the spiritual death resulting from the sin of our first parents had a disastrous impact on all of creation.
 One of the foremost Enlightenment philosophers, Gottfried Leibniz, said that the world we live in was the best of all possible worlds.
 Genesis and the book of Wisdom beg to differ.

 So perhaps God works miracles, and defies seemingly “natural” laws, to restore nature, to rescue his creation from the degradation and misery that sin has let loose in the world.
 Plus, in the case of truly natural laws, if He created nature, he is above nature.
 “Nature” comes from the Latin word for birth.
 Nature is that which has been born, which has come into existence.
 Our God, unlike the gods of the Greek and Roman myths, has no beginning or end.
 He was, He is, and He is to come.
 He is therefore transcendent, above nature, super-natural.